Tiny House Loans

 Foundation tiny houses qualifying as accessory dwelling units (ADUs) have the best chance of securing construction loan approval.
 Work with lenders experienced in alternative housing and have your builder provide detailed specifications showing code compliance.
 Some tiny house builders maintain relationships with lenders familiar with tiny house construction, streamlining the approval process.

-Calculate your total project cost carefully using our cost calculator before applying.
+Calculate your total project cost carefully before applying.
 Include land purchase, utility hookups, permits, and contingency funds.
 Construction loans require accurate budgets, and cost overruns can leave projects unfunded mid-build.

 Home Equity Loans and HELOCs